 - Omega-3 fatty acids may help reduce dryness of your skin.

-- Vitamin C is necessary for collagen production, which is a major component of the connective tissue layers of your skin.
+- Vitamin C is necessary for collagen production, a major component of the connective tissue layers of your skin.

 - Vitamin A keeps your skin strong so it can function as a barrier to keep bacteria and other pathogens out of your body.